spacepy/spacepy/Doc/source/configuration.rst

   Number of CPUs to use for computations that can be multithreaded/multiprocessed.
 By default, they will use the number of CPUs reported by :py:func:`multiprocessing.cpu_count`.
-You may wish to set this to a lower number if SpacePy makes other processes on your machine slow.
+You may wish to set this to a lower number if you need to reserve other processors on your machine.

 omni_url
   URL containing OMNI data.